ibourn/solana-alyra-training/README.md

 ### Week 3: Development Tools and Building a DApp (Frontend)

-**_Exercise: react-jupyter-front_**
+**_Exercise: react-jupiter-front_**
 Presentation of various development tools.
 We started with front-end development using React to interact with a Solana program.
-Additionally, we performed a swap using Jupyter, both with and without Anchor, to understand its utility.
+Additionally, we performed a swap using [Jupiter](https://jup.ag/), both with and without Anchor, to understand its utility.

 ### Week 4: Rust Programming